The genocide of the Armenians

 About 700,000 Ottoman Armenians:

-• Several tens of thousands, outside the eastern provinces, have not been deported (80,000 to Constantinople, 10,000 to Smyrna).
+• Several tens of thousands, outside the eastern provinces, were not deported (80,000 to Constantinople, 10,000 to Smyrna).

 • About 100,000 survivors of camps or relegation sites found in Syria, Mesopotamia, Palestine, Jordan, and Sinai.

-EXCLUDE FROM THE TERRITORY
+EXCLUDE FROM TERRITORY

 Photographie d'un passeport portant la mention « Retour interdit » délivré par la nouvelle République turque